DoctorMcKay/node-steam-user/README.md

 ### dataDirectory

 Controls where the Steam server list and sentry files are written.
+If `null`, no data will be automatically stored.

 Defaults to a platform-specific user data directory.